On this page:

 The effectiveness of levees depends on proper planning and management, including proper maintenance.
 Without care, levees can become ineffective or can even add to flood risk, hampering flood response and recovery.

-Communities and individuals need to develop a plan to manage their levees, covering issues such as where the levees are located, their design, and how they will be managed.
+Communities and individuals need to develop a plan to manage levees and should consider:

 Permits to maintain flood levees on Crown land

-Victorian landholders can now apply to their local Catchment Management Authority (CMA) for a permit to pass over Crown land to access and maintain a levee, following an amendment to the Water Act 1989.
+You can apply to your local catchment management authority (CMA) for a permit to pass over Crown land to access and maintain a levee.
+This follows an amendment to the Water Act 1989.
 This allows you to reduce the flood risk to your property by undertaking levee maintenance before floods occur.

-Maintenance includes fixing erosion, dealing with rabbit burrows and removing vegetation.
-It does not include changing the levee's original location, height and width, building a new levee, or removing an existing one, as this could impact on the effectiveness of other levees in the area.
+- building a new levee or removing an existing one because this could impact the effectiveness of other levees in the area.